 “I’m glad you saw fit to heed my summons.
 I would have approached you myself, but you have doubtless seen what it is like out there.”

 “Its precisely that kind of keen perception we need.
 And I appreciate time’s scarcity.
 So I shall be brief.
 Mr. Kryos has tasked me with the reformation of the KSRU.
-He desires a transition from anti-terror operations to general policing – a move the Colonel has long advocated.
+He desires a transition from anti-terror operations to general policing – a move the Colonel has long advocated and the Constorium have long opposed.
 Mr. Syzr aims to integrate the KSRU into the block’s defensive infrastructure, and has the green-light from the mayor to do so.
 I want you to help him with the transition.”

 “Help how?
 I don’t know much about security systems.”